neo4jrb/activegraph/docs/api/Neo4j/ActiveRel/RelatedNode.rst

   Initialization with an integer happens when a relationship is loaded from the database.
 It loads using the ID because that is provided by the Cypher response and does not require an extra query.

-  Initialization with a node doesn't appear to happen in the code.
-TODO: maybe find out why this is an option.

   .. code-block:: ruby